Chinmay5767/BookBazar/README.md

  4-> text in widget exceed it's size sol -> convert extra text to doted form by wrapping it into expanded abd then set maxLine, use overflow property of text widget

+ 5-> you have to send user_id which is int you have to convert ot into string to send it through api in json format

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)